oguyon/PIAACMCdesign/src/PIAACMCsimul/README.md

 - Fits aspheric PIAA shapes on basis of radial cosines and 2-D Fourier modes

 Code is composed of a several layers (from high to low) :
-- high level design script: sim1024 (for 1024x1024 pixel maps)
+- high level design script: script "runopt"
+- script "sim1024"
-- runPIAACMC script
+- script "runPIAACMC"
 - C code

-\section sim1024 2.
+\section scripts 2.
 High level scripts

+Scripts are located in src/PIAACMCsimul/scripts

-TOP LEVEL SCRIPT: ./sim1024\n
+TOP LEVEL SCRIPT: \n
+./runopt\n
+This script can optimize a PIAACMC design or run an existing design\n Type command with no argument to get help

+runopt calls lower level scripts sim1024

+./sim1024\n
+This script sequences operations\n
-./sim1024 : Type ./sim1024 with no argument to get help message.
+Type ./sim1024 with no argument to get help message.

+sim1024 calls runPIAACMC

+./runPIAACMC\n
-./runPIAACMC: Type ./runPIAACMC with no argument to get help message.
+This is the lower-level script calling the C-written executable\n Type ./runPIAACMC with no argument to get help message.

 \section code 3.
 C code description

+\subpage PIAACMC_designcodes

 The main function in the source code is PIAACMCsimul_exec(), which takes two arguments: the configuration index (usually a 3 digit integer) and the mode (integer) which describes the operation to be performed to the PIAACMC design.